Back to Blog

 Chijioke Okoye February 20, 2026 5 min read

-Software is eating logistics, finally
+Software is finally eating logistics

 Where tech and the real economy meet